amitay96/Your_travel/README.md

 **Intro**

-This is a project that represents a profile of one traveler and the places he went with pictures and option to like.
+This is a project that represents a profile managment of one traveler and the places he went with pictures and option to like and add photos.

 ## Project features